dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T294: Art inspires creativity and provokes thought.
+### T294: It challenges perceptions and inspires creativity.

 |Support|
 |---|